DevrexLabs/OrigoDB/docs/modeling/domain-events/index.md

 OrigoDB domain events are an effort to support event driven, reactive designs.
 Capture domain events to trigger additional external behavior like sending emails, updating read models, sending messages, relaying through web sockets, etc.

-Publish events by calling `ExecutionContext.Current.AddEvent(IEvent @event)`.
+Publish events by adding to the List `Execution.Current.Events`.

 Zero or more events are produced during command execution.
-The events are captured by the `Engine` and available as an `Engine.CommandExecuted EventArgs` property.
+The events are collected by the `Engine` and included in the `EventArgs` when the `Engine.CommandExecuted` event fires.
+If a command fails or is aborted, no events are published.

 ## Modeling domain events